 We continue to develop our claims system capabilities, which reflects the Company's preference for owning and maintaining our own software assets.
-Integration projects, some already completed, are underway to present more of this claims-centric information available through the CareMC online portal.
+Ongoing integration projects are underway to present more of this claims-centric information available through the CareMC® online portal.
 The Company's goal is to continue to modernize user interfaces, give more rapid feedback and put real-time information in the hands of our customers.